Flutterando/modular/flutter_modular/README.md

 ];
 ```

-The parameter will, then, be pattern-matched when calling the given route.
+The parameter will be pattern-matched when calling the given route.
 For example:

 ```dart
 // In this case, `args.params['id']` will have the value `1`.